Iran's Foreign Minister: U.S. Strike On Soleimani An Act Of Terrorism And War

 In what he said was another consequence of the assassination of Soleimani, Zarif said there would be no further discussions of prisoner exchanges with the United States.

-A number of American citizens are detained in Iran and Zarif said, "We had proposed a universal exchange of all prisoners.
+A number of American citizens are detained in Iran, and Zarif said, "We had proposed a universal exchange of all prisoners.

 The Iranian foreign minister also said that the U.S. had failed to issue him a visa to attend the U.N.
 Security Council in New York on Thursday, where he was scheduled to deliver an address.
 Zarif said he had requested the visa 25 days ago, but said the State Department informed the U.N. that it "didn't have enough time to issue a visa."